tungtv202/MyNote/Java/Concurrency.md

     }
 ```

 ## Volatile

 - Volatile helps the variable will get read/write from the main memory.
-(Default, maybe it can read/write from CPU Cache, that designed for performance, that is a reason for threads read/write not a lastest value)
+(Default, maybe it can read/write from CPU
+  Cache, that designed for performance, that is a reason for threads read/write not the latest value)

 ![Volatile](https://images.viblo.asia/59d1214d-4438-4f46-878f-5db8af35fa1c.png)

 ## ThreadSafe

 ### XSync

-- This is a library that supports threadsafe, threads will waiting for each other for using the same resource.
-(It will helpful more `synchronization` tag)
+- This is a library that supports threadsafe, threads will wait for each other for using the same resource.
+(It will be helpful more `synchronization` tag)

 ```xml
         <dependency>